-FVNNR's original merger agreement with VIWO Technology was terminated in December 2025, and the company entered into a new merger agreement in January 2026 with an undisclosed target.
+FVNNR terminated its merger agreement with VIWO Technology in December 2025 and entered into a new merger agreement with an undisclosed party in January 2026, while experiencing a severe decline in stockholders' equity.

 Equity declined sharply — large losses, buybacks, or write-downs reducing book value significantly.